Deploying AppGrid - best practices

 AppGrid preferences

-It is important that the user who is deploying AppGrid has a thorough understanding of all the features AppGrid provides and how to use the application.
+It is important that the user who is deploying AppGrid has a thorough understanding of all the features AppGrid provides, an understanding of how Salesforce profiles and permissions work and how to use the application.

 AppGrid has various grid permissions that control what features are enabled for a given user.
 We want to tailor these settings for the type of user who will be using AppGrid.
 If no grid permission preferences have been defined, by default all grid permissions will be enabled.